Melanie-Clark/dog_tricks_tracker/README.md

 - **Rails** (version 8.0.2)
 - **PostgreSQL** (or SQLite3 for local development)

-You can check if you already have these dependencies:
+To check if you already have the dependencies i.e. ruby 3.4.3:

 `ruby -v`